svikashk/docs/guide/import-from-jira.md

 ![Enter email address of your team members](/guide/assets/uploads/zepel-jira-email-import.png)

-* Once you have selected and confirmed the projects you want to import, click the "**Import**" to start the import.
+* Once you have selected and confirmed the JIRA projects you want to import, click the "**Import**" to start the import.

 ![Importing JIRA projects](/guide/assets/uploads/zepel-jira-importing.png "Importing JIRA projects")